openvinotoolkit/openvino/inference-engine/samples/classification_sample_async/README.md

 Options:

     -h                      Print a usage message.
     -m "<path>"             Required.
-Path to an .xml file with a trained model.
+Path to an .xml file with a trained model or to a .blob file with a compiled network.
     -i "<path>"             Required.
 Path to a folder with images or path to an image files: a .ubyte file for LeNet and a .bmp file for the other networks.
       -l "<absolute_path>"  Required for CPU plugin custom layers.
 Absolute path to a shared library with the kernels implementations
           Or